taanguyen/blog/content/blog/firstpost/firstpost.md

 I've had success of varying degrees with meditation, diet cleansing, and other self-help life hacks.
 But so far, the easiest way for me to breathe through my insecurities is through **slow movement**.
 Slow running, slow qigong exercises, and slow practice of dance moves have all helped me observe my thoughts and let them be.

-I'm 29 now and I feel some pressure to enter my thirties as someone who has more of her life sorted out.
+I'm 29 now and I feel pressure to enter my thirties as someone who has more of her life sorted out.
 I have no ducks and no rows.
 I have no real plans.
 But in the meantime, I will keep dancing.
 My hope is to dance for as long as I am able to.

 ## Blogging for learning

 Although experience is a wonderful teacher, I've never been able to learn a darn thing the first time around.
 Learning for me requires a long gestation period, for repetition and reflection.
 I'm starting this blog because I want to document what I'm learning in dance, slow movement, and life in general.
-As I approach thirty, I find the poem "For a New Beginning" apt, excerpt below.
+I find the poem "For a New Beginning" apt, excerpt below.

 >Though your destination is not yet clear
 ><br>You can trust the promise of this opening;